POP3 vs IMAP vs Exchange ActiveSync. What’s the difference?

 Internet Message Access Protocol (IMAP)

-The Mail server receives and stores into your mailbox all the emails that you receive.
+With IMAP, the mail server receives and stores in your mailbox all the emails that you receive.

 IMAP offers a simple way to read emails stored in a remote mailbox.